Ridit-ManojKhandelwal/Meridia/README.md

 - **One-click Deployment**: Simplified deployment for faster execution of Python projects.
 - **Inbuilt Terminal**: Integrated terminal for executing commands directly within the IDE.
 - **Data-centric Workflow**: Includes tools to manage, visualize, and analyze data easily within the IDE.
+- **Mini file preview**: When hovering over a file in the Navigator for quick editor and speeding your workflow
+- **Real-Time Python Variable Results**: Instantly see output for expressions within your code.
+When writing print(x + y), the result (12) appears inline, reducing the need for frequent console checks.

+## Mini File Preview

+The Mini File Preview feature in Meridia enhances your workflow by allowing you to quickly preview and edit files directly from the Navigator.
+When hovering over a file, a preview window appears, enabling you to make edits without fully opening the file in the main editor.

+## Real-Time Python Variable Results

+Meridia enhances the coding experience by displaying live variable results directly next to your code.
+No need to constantly run scripts or print debug values—Meridia automatically evaluates expressions and shows the output in real time.
+How it Works:

+1. When writing an expression like print(x + y), the result (12) appears inline, reducing the need to check the console.
+2. Works dynamically as you modify variables, ensuring instant feedback.
+3. Supports basic arithmetic, function calls, and complex expressions to speed up debugging.

+This feature streamlines debugging and testing by providing immediate insights into variable values without breaking your workflow.

+Key benefits:

+1. Quick Editing: Make changes directly in the preview and save them instantly.
+2. Real-Time Sync: If the file is already open in the editor, any changes made in the preview will automatically sync with the editor, ensuring consistency across both views.

+This feature helps speed up development by reducing context switching and making file management more efficient.

 ## Features